Akshayp76/Netflix-Home-Page/README.md

 # Netflix-Home-Page
-I created a simple netflix Home page as a mini project.
+I created a simple netflix Home page by using HTML , CSS and JavaScript as a mini project.